 RXERROR,

-RXVECTOR
+RCPI

 )

 The RXERROR parameter can convey NoError or one or more values indicating an error condition.
 A number of error conditions may occur after the PHY’s receive state machine has detected what appears to be a valid preamble and SFD.
 The following describes the parameter returned for each of those error conditions.